Problems with Tar and Gravel Commercial Roofs

 What is a Tar and Gravel Commercial Roof?

-Tar and Gravel Roofing Systems have been in use in the U.S. for over 100 years.
+Tar and Gravel Roofing Systems have been used in the U.S. for over 100 years.
 These roof systems are commonly referred to as “built-up” roofs.
 Tar and gravel systems are installed by alternating layers of asphalt or tar and supporting fabrics directly onto the roof.

 You can choose the number of layers (or plies) that are installed.
 The final layer of a built-up roofing system consists of stone or gravel.